Nannan-Liu/Multidimensional-Analysis-Tagger-of-Mandarin-Chinese/README.md

 Referencing the tagger

 To reference the tagger, please use the following:

 Liu, N. 2019.
 Multidimensional Analysis Tagger of Mandarin Chinese.
 Available at: https://github.com/nnl93/Multidimensional-Analysis-Tagger-of-Mandarin-Chinese.

-This program is based on the ICTCLAS, and it is advised to reference this Chinese tagger when MAT Chinese is used.
+This program is based on the ICTCLAS, and it is advised to reference this Chinese tagger when MulDi Chinese is used.
 Please refer to https://dl.acm.org/citation.cfm?id=1119280.

 Requirements